abklabs/svmkit-examples/guides/HARD-FORK-RESTART.md

 $ sudo systemctl stop svmkit-agave-validator.service
 ```

 The stopped validator is marked as unknown.
 The remaining 2 validators will not reach consensus and voting halts.
-Note that after stopping a validator, it may take an hour or more before the changes are reflected in the cluster status.
+Note that this guide assumes equally distributed stake.
+If you have just deployed the cluster, please wait until all stake is activated.
+This will take several hours and is dependent on the epochs_per_slot setting.

 ```
 $ solana validators